9 Types of Rugs That Add a Splash of Sophistication to Your Space

 They resist stains very well and can hold color too.
 It gets better.
 They are very durable and affordable at the same time.
 It's because of these qualities that olefin rugs are preferred for outdoor settings, like on a patio.
 These outdoor rugs can get wet, which is a big bonus.

 However, you still need to make sure your furniture doesn't leave marks on it.
 That’s difficult to fix if you plan on rearranging the room.
 Think about the types of tables and types of chairs and what their feet may look like and if you'll place them over the rug.

-You will also notice soiling and abrasions if you place it in areas with a lot of activity.
+You will also notice soiling and abrasions if you place it in areas with a lot of activity, especially as an outdoor rug on a concrete patio.
 But that's just typical wear and tear over a period of time and comes with every product.
 We have to have realistic expectations, I suppose.

 This is a fabric that is used to make rugs a lot.
 It is a very tough and durable fabric on its own.
 Polyester rugs are solution dyed which makes them very good with bleaching and fading.